david0811/xarray_dask_example/README.md

 3. `conda activate climate_stack`

 ## Dask setup
-1. Copy the `jobqueue.yaml` file in this repository into `$HOME/.config/dask/` on keeling and change `YOUR-USER-ID` where appropriate
+1. Copy the `jobqueue.yaml` file in this repository into `$HOME/.config/dask/` on keeling and change `YOUR-USER-ID` where appropriate.
-2. When creating a cluster, specify the scheduler options as follows: `cluster = SLURMCluster(scheduler_options={'host': '172.22.179.3:7065'})` where the last 4 numbers are something else between 7000-8000
+2. Follow the steps in either the FWI or degree days notebook to create the cluster.
+Make sure to specify the scheduler options as follows: `cluster = SLURMCluster(scheduler_options={'host': '172.22.179.3:7065'})` where the last 4 numbers are something else between 7000-8000.
+Also, the notebook from which you initialize the cluster must be run from a head node!
+A compute node will not work.